yolkhovyy/go-otelw/README.md

 	TLS TLS `yaml:"tls" mapstructure:"tls"`
 }
 ```
 `go-otelw` configuration can be loaded from YAML or JSON files on application startup.
-An example of yaml configuration is in [cmd/example/config.yml](./cmd/example/config.yml)
+An example of YAML configuration is in [cmd/example/config.yml](./cmd/example/config.yml)

-### Configure and Shutdown Utility Functions
+### Configure and Shutdown Utilities
 `go-otelw` simplifies the use of OpenTelemetry by providing `Configure()` and `Shutdown()` utility functions for logger, tracer and metric.

 #### All-in Configuration and Shutdown Example